 The short option is to ride straight to Hampstead by Kenwood and the Spaniards Inn, but to make it a ten-miler I usually opt to turn north on Winnington Rd to take a tour of Hampstead Garden Suburb and the Heath extension – especially at blossom time.
 And this is also part of my family history now; my wife grew up there, beneath the impressive spire of Lutyens’ St Jude’s church.
 Yes, we are both stick-in-the-muds.

 The descent is either via Frognal or Fitzjohns (past my first primary school), but today I divert to see my home until I was seven; the artist’s studio flat here in Daleham Gardens.
 My father was developing a career as a portrait painter, but postwar conditions were very precarious for such a profession – and then I came along.
-Edmund became an art teacher, and we moved to Wembley.
+Edmund became an art teacher, and when I was seven we moved to Wembley.
 But these were formative years, the Heath a safe adventure playground and parts of Belsize had a bohemian air.
 [NB: I have just been made aware of a bizarre short film of 1968, Les Bicyclettes de Belsize, that will take you back almost as far in time].

 But what of Dollis and Pymmes?
 The short route predates lockdowns, but in reccy-ing for a twenty-miler in this direction in the autumn I found these two brooks had lovely shared-use paths along much of their lengths.
 Dollis Brook is a tributary of the River Brent, and can be followed most of the way (sadly, not all, LB Barnet take note…) through Finchley to Whetstone, where you can cross the watershed at Oakleigh Park to join the Pymmes Brook – a tributary of the River Lea.
 The riverside path provision is more generous here (thank you LB Enfield) down to Arnos Park (pictured).
 For the suburbs, this is a satisfyingly long off-road section, quite up to Cycle Orbital standards.
 For now, however, I am not using narrow shared-use paths.